Next month, September, will mark my 2-year anniversary of having reached the summit of Kilimanjaro.

 You can become a sponsor of this dream for as little as $1, or maybe you have a company which you’d like to involve in a community outreach opportunity.

 I know how scaling a mountain can help you fulfill your dreams.
 I always wanted to write a book but never quite got around to “just doing it,” until I climbed Kilimanjaro.
 Going about it one step at a time until I stood on the top and accomplished the seemingly impossible spurred me on to do exactly the same as a writer.
 It helped in my case that the climb itself provided the story for Kilimanjaro Diaries, but it can help in many other ways too.

-I'm so excited for those two boys and the entire expedition of Mt.
+I’m so excited for those two boys and the entire expedition of Mt.
 Kili Madness.
-Check out their website here, and please help spread the word in your social network, so that this dream can get a boost.
+Please help spread the word in your social network, so that this dream can get a boost.
 Every little bit helps, one step at a time.

 * All photos courtesy of Aliya Bauer and/or the Alexandra Township Chiefs